Finistere/antidote/README.rst

 Features Highlight
 ==================

-- Services, factories, resources (configuration typically), tags, auto-wiring...
+Core functionalities:

-- Dependencies bound through type hints and optionally from variable names and/or mapping.
+- Injection done through type hints and optionally from argument's name and/or with explicitly specified dependencies.
-- Integrates well with any code, injected functions can be called as usual with all their arguments.
+- Dependency cycle detection
-- Thread-safe and limited performance impact (see `injection benchmark <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_).
+- Thread-safety and limited performace impact (see `injection benchmark <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_).
-- Dependency cycle detection.
-- Easily extendable to support any kind of dependencies.
-- Integration with the `attrs <http://www.attrs.org/en/stable/>`_ package through the `antidote_attrs` package.
+- Easily extendable, through dependency providers.
+All aftermetioned dependencies are implemented with it.

+Dependencies:

+- Services and factories: provides an instance of a class.
+- Tags: Services can be tagged, and as such all service matching a tag can be retrieved.
+- Configuration: Constants which are lazily evaluated.
+- Lazy function calls: Results of a function call is lazily provided.

 Installation